 - Moisture is quickly removed from the shower and bathrooms, reducing condensation in wet rooms and lowering humidity so that towels etc can dry

 - Significantly better air quality which is thought to reduced frequency of asthma attacks

 - Use can extend the time before it is necessary to turn on the central heating

-- How do air source heat pumps work?
+- How long do air source heat pumps last?